Under the PRC legal system, advertising on medicines is subject to the following regulations:

 On the administrative level, the Anti-Unfair Competition Law, together with the Interim Provisions on Banning Commercial Bribery and a number of replies by the former SAIC on the handling of commercial bribery acts, sets out the legal framework regulating commercial bribery.
 The key provision under the Anti-Unfair Competition Law states that business operators shall not resort to bribery, by offering money or goods or by any other means, to any of the following entities or individuals, in order to seek a transaction opportunity or competitive advantage:

-Penalties for violation include fines ranging from RMB100,000 to RMB3 million, confiscation of illegal gains and revocation of business licenses in serious cases.
+Penalties for violation include fines ranging from RMB100,000 to RMB3 million, confiscation of illegal gains and revocation of business licences in serious cases.

-In practice, with respect to hospitals (but not other types of healthcare institutions), law enforcement takes the view that the purchase of medicines “pierces” through the hospital and should actually be viewed as transactions that take place between the pharmaceutical industry and the patients.
-Under this theory, the patients become the counterparty to the transaction, and both healthcare institutions and healthcare professionals, with their power to prescribe medicines to patients, fall into the scope of entities and individuals having the power or influence to affect a transaction.
+In practice, with respect to hospitals (but not other types of healthcare institutions), law enforcement takes the view that the purchase of medicines “pierces” through the hospital and should actually be viewed as transactions that take place between the pharmaceutical industry and the patients/medical insurance fund.
+Under this theory, the patients/medical insurance fund become the counterparty to the transaction, and both healthcare institutions and healthcare professionals, with their power to prescribe medicines to patients, fall into the scope of entities and individuals having the power or influence to affect a transaction.
 As a result, the general anti-bribery rules apply to benefits provided to healthcare professionals and benefits provided to healthcare institutions.

-On the criminal level, Criminal Law prohibits both individuals and entities from bribing several types of recipients.
+On a criminal level, Criminal Law prohibits both individuals and entities from bribing several types of recipients.
 These include:

 Penalties for individuals include fines or confiscation of property and criminal detention or fixed-term imprisonment ranging from three years to life imprisonment.
 For entities, penalties include fines and criminal detention or fixed-term imprisonment up to five years for the responsible individuals.